 With our technology partners TCS, Travelport is exploring how it can better manage digital travel assets, such as flight bookings, hotel bookings, ground transport reservations, tours, or any travel experience, on and off a blockchain.
 Various travel suppliers and start-ups are experimenting with blockchain and distributed ledger solutions for creating these types of reservations.
 We have created a proof of concept called the ‘Digital Traveller Wallet’ which can securely store and transact blockchain and non-blockchain based reservations.
 The Digital Traveller Wallet mobile app allows the traveler to securely manage, transfer, redeem and modify their travel booking, regardless of the source.

 In the future Travelport believes that the customer experience will be underpinned by blockchain inspired technologies that provide the capability to link multiple content sources in the travel supply chain in a secure and transparent fashion, simplifying the booking and management experiences for agents and travelers.

 At the start of 2019, we’re really excited about the way we see technology putting the traveler first.
 We’ve transitioned into a world where the traveler is inspired to travel when, where and how they choose through whichever means they prefer.
-At Travelport, we’ve dedicated ourselves building the technology to support the era of customer-centric travel, to enable travel managers and agencies to go where their customer is make the process of buying and managing travel continually better for everyone.
+At Travelport, we’ve dedicated ourselves to building the technology required to support the era of customer-centric travel.
+This will enable travel managers and agencies to go where their customer is, making the process of buying and managing travel continually better for everyone.